Bryce-MW/WikidataExplorer/README.md

 : There are a number of places where I have bi-directional associations.
 I can't possibly list all of them, but if you want to see one of them, you can look at the LayoutManager and ItemViewController classes.

+## Task 3
+At this point, there is not much I can do to improve the structure and design without spending a huge number of hours.
+There are a lot of classes that both handle data and display of that data.
+There are also a lot of places where things not existing cause problems which I cannot easily fix .
+Overall, there really just needs to be a much better design to the
+    whole thing which more clearly separates what each thing does.
+Statements and DatumLink and a number of other classes shouldn't really be items but are because when I wrote them, making them not items would require a lot of changes elsewhere.
+There could be a much better use of the composite pattern than the not-so-great usage that I have now which only somewhat works.
+Have a look at model.uml and Dependencies.uml (for dependencies.uml, select all and click show dependencies to see the craziness).
+Then you will understand how hard changing literally anything is.
+Basically, my entire project has extremely high cohesion which is quite bad if I ever want to expand it .
+That being said, I will probably never do anything else with this project.
+If I ever wanted to do it again, I would write it as a web app.
+There are a number of nice JavaScript libraries that let you use Python rather than JS for client-side implementations.
+I've also updated the project_x3v2b UML diagram which is created by SketchIT and plantUML.
+It seems to not really work properly but is another nice visualization.